eh3rrera/ocpj8-notes/10-Java-Concurrency/1-Create-worker-threads-using-Runnable-Callable-and-use-an-ExecutorService-to-concurrently-execute-tasks.md

 System.out.println(result);
 executorService.shutdown();
 ````
-Some times it will print "Callable 1", some times "Callable 2", and other times "Callable 3".
+Sometimes it will print "Callable 1", sometimes "Callable 2", and other times "Callable 3".

 ####invokeAll(Collection<? extends Callable<T>>)
 This method executes the given tasks, returning a list of Futures holding their status and results when all complete. `Future.isDone()` is true for each element of the returned list.
 A completed task could have terminated either normally or by throwing an exception: